spacedogXYZ/common-cause-share/_posts/2020-12-01-now-we-move-forward-together.md

 title: Now, We Move Forward Together
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
-share_text: "Democracy means we pick our leaders.
-No matter what we endure as a country -pandemics, wars, hard times- the will of the people always prevails.
-  It’s time we move #ForwardTogether with the leaders we the people chose.
-  Because that’s what America does."
+share_text: "We must move #ForwardTogether.
+Undermining elections hurts our country.
+Leaders need to beat COVID + fix the economy instead of wasting time contesting elections confirmed by judges + states.
+It’s time to accept the results and tackle our challenges"
 share_image: /assets/uploads/thumbnail_movingforward_en_fbtw-1-.jpg
 ---
 <!--StartFragment-->